moq-wg/moq-transport/draft-lcurley-warp.md

 For successful subscriptions, Relay proceeds to save the subscription information by maintaining mapping from the track information to the list of subscribers.
 This will enable Relays to forward on-going publishes (live or from cache) to the subscribers, if available, and also forward all the future publishes, until the subscriptions cases to exist.
 A given susbcription ceases to exist because its expired or the publisher of the track stops producing media.

-Relays MUST use track id in the OBJECT message for matching against the active subscribers to performing forwarding and/or caching decisions.
-Unless determined by congestion response, Relays MUST forward the OBJECT message to the matching subscribers.

-__Note to authors: This above send behavior is common across all senders and once we have a sufficient text defined, we can just refer to the appropriate section.__

 ## Publisher Interactions
 TODO: This section shall cover relay handling of publishes.